 - Otitis Media

 - The Real Cost of Ear Tube and Ear Infections

 - Professionals & healthcare

 Health-care providers working in primary care, allergy, pediatrics, and otolaryngology frequently encounter both acute and chronic Eustachian-tube dysfunction (ETD).

 This common condition can be challenging to treat, particularly in patients with a lifelong history of ETD.
 A properly functioning eustachian tube allows gas diffusion which equalizes middle-ear pressure with that of the environment.
 An improperly functioning eustachian tube can result in negative middle-ear pressure.
 Left untreated, this condition may lead to complaints of hearing loss, tinnitus, otalgia, vertigo (and subsequent tympanic membrane atelectasis), fulminate cholesteatoma formation, and otitis media.

-The eustachian tube
+The ventilating eustachian tube diagram

-The narrow Eustachian tube is part of the contiguous system that includes the nose, palate, and nasopharynx.
+The narrow Eustachian tube diagram is part of the contiguous system that includes the nose, palate, and nasopharynx.
 The nasopharynx is proximal to the eustachian tube, and the middle ear and mastoid are located at its distal end.
 Directed downward, forward, and medially from the middle ear, the Eustachian tube opens approximately 1.25 cm behind and just below the posterior end of the inferior turbinate.
 The Eustachian tube of an adult sits at a 45° angle, while the angle is approximately 10° in infants.
 Additionally, an infant’s eustachian tube measures approximately 18 mm in length; the tube grows rapidly during childhood, reaching its adult length of 3-4 cm by age 7 years.
 The lumen of the tube will also increase with physical maturity.

 Symptoms of ear tube dysfunction